 The debate over folic acid vs. folate in prenatal vitamins has become heated over the past few years.
 More pregnant mommas are learning about the difference between the two and wondering if they should take one over the other.
 The problem is many prenatal vitamins contain folic acid, and finding ones with folate may be more challenging and expensive.
 But what’s the big deal?
 Is it really essential to choose folate in prenatal vitamins over folic acid?

 Let’s look at what folic acid is, compare that to folate, and discuss why there’s such a huge debate.

 The Difference Between Folic Acid and Folate in Prenatal Vitamins

-The tricky thing with this is that it is estimated that nearly 60% of Americans have issues converting folic acid into the usable form of L-methylfolate.
-This can cause issues for pregnant women as they may not be getting enough folate the body needs.1
+The tricky thing is nearly 60% of Americans have issues converting folic acid into the usable form of L-methylfolate.
+This can cause problems for pregnant women, as they may not get as much folate as the body needs.1

-What Should You Supplement With?
+Which Should You Supplement With?

 So, should you opt for a prenatal vitamin that contains folic acid or folate?
 Some new research states that due to the high prevalence of the MTHFR gene mutation, it may be best to supplement with L-methylfolate instead of folic acid to prevent any issue relating to the breakdown of folic acid in the body.5 However, the Centers for Disease Control and Prevention (CDC) still recommends supplementing with 400 micrograms of folic acid daily.2,3

 The answer ultimately lies within your genetic makeup.
 If you know you have the MTHFR gene mutation, you might be better off supplementing with folate.
 However, what if you don’t know if you have this mutation?
 Because a majority of the population may have difficulty converting folic acid into folate, you might choose a prenatal with naturally occurring folate to be on the safe side.